 To obtain patent protection for your invention you will need a patent specification to be written.
-This describes your invention.
-This should ideally be carried out by a qualified Patent Attorney to make sure good patent protection is obtained.
+This should ideally be done by a qualified Patent Attorney to make sure good patent protection is obtained.
 The specification will describe the invention and define the desired monopoly (in the form of claims).
 It will usually be initially filed at the UK Intellectual Property Office.

-Although the cost of a UK patent application is fewer than £100, the Patent Attorney's time, effort and skill in drafting the patent specification and formulating the claims has to be paid for too.
-This can typically cost anything from around about £3,000 to £5,000 + depending on the complexity of the technology, the length of the patent specification and the number of claims filed.
+Although the UK patent filing is free of charge the Patent Attorney's time and effort in drafting the patent specification and formulating the claims has to be paid for.
+This can typically cost anything from around about £2000 to £6000 + depending on the complexity of the technology, the length of the patent specification and the number of claims filed.